How to have Savings that Rocks!

 The storage fees are .05% every month paid for in gold and silver.
 So, 1 ounce of gold costs .05 ounces a month.
 If gold was valued at $3000 per ounce, that would be $1.50 per month.

+There is another option but it isn’t considered legal tender in many states.
 If you choose to hold only Goldbacks, there currently is no storage fee.
 More about Goldbacks later.

 But there’s another very important thing you could do to avoid paying storage fees.